Beijing forces migrant workers from their homes in 'savage' demolitions

 Some complain about increased delays in package and food delivery services -- some 90% of Beijing's famed delivery drivers, who navigate the city on scooters, are migrant workers, according to Zhao Xiaomin, an analyst with Guansho Consulting.

-Miao Ting, 23, a white collar worker at an automobile company in Beijing, said that online vendors had refused to ship her orders to Beijing unless she paid double for premium delivery.
+Miao Ting, 23, a white-collar worker at an automobile company in Beijing, said that online vendors had refused to ship her orders to Beijing unless she paid double for premium delivery.
 She also said she'd noticed fewer tuk tuk drivers and a small grocery store in her neighborhood was shut down.

 "The city is not inhabitable anymore if it continues," posted another Weibo user, grumbling about the delivery disruptions.